 You're made for more.
 More helping out.
 More showing up.
 More working together to build healthy families and futures.
 That's why Adventist Health Tillamook is here for our community.

-Adventist Health Tillamook knows when we work together, our community can face any challenge.
-That's why our vision goes beyond the physical walls of our facilities to transform the health and well-being of our community today and for generations to come.
+Adventist Health Tillamook is here for our community.
+We know that when we work together, our community can face any challenge.
+That's why our vision goes beyond the physical walls of our facilities to transform the health and wellbeing of our community today and for generations to come.
 Because now more than ever, it's important for us to stay connected.

-To learn more about staying healthy, active and connected visit: AdventistHealthTillamook.org
+To learn more about staying healthy, active and connected, visit AdventistHealthTillamook.org